 I've just finished reading a post in the freelance subreddit.

-It was written by a developer who was hired to build an eCommerce store for a small business.
-The project involved a lot of scope creep.
-New features were requested constantly, as were changes to existing features.
-A common problem freelancers face.
+It was written by a web developer who was hired to build an eCommerce store for a small business.
+New features were requested constantly as were changes to existing features.
+If this sounds familiar it's because scope creep is a common problem freelance developers face.

 This slowed down the completion of the site.
 The client grew increasingly frustrated with the lack of progress and threatened to sue the developer for loss of business.
-The client also expected compensation for hiring another developer to re-do the site.
+The client also expected compensation for hiring another developer to help.

-Whether I'm browsing /freelance, /webdev or /smallbusiness, I see the same horror stories crop up repeatedly.
-Clients refusing to pay, a trip to small claims court… 99% of the time the problem could have been resolved had the freelancer taken out insurance.
+Whether I'm browsing the /freelance, /webdev or /smallbusiness sub-reddit, I see the same horror stories crop up repeatedly.
+Clients refusing to pay, a trip to small claims court… 99% of the time the problem could have been resolved had the freelancer been insured.